 Loss isn’t an easy story to tell.
 So often - we don’t.
-Instead, we bottle it up, stuff it down, and close up shop.
-Our pain sits there, sometimes for decades.
-But it doesn’t go away, and when we do this, we miss the opportunity to see and understand, allow ourselves to have our feelings, and to move through the loss to a new place of healing and growth.
+Instead, we stuff it down and close up shop.
+Our pain sits there, sometimes for decades, but it doesn’t go away.
+And when we do this, we miss the opportunity to see and understand, allow ourselves to have our feelings, and to move through the loss to a new place of healing and growth.

 Coping with Grief & Loss